Lord Voldemort: Magical abilities and skills

-On her website, Rowling wrote that Voldemort's wand is made of yew, whose sap is poisonous and which symbolises death.
+On her website, Rowling wrote that Voldemort's wand is made of yew, whose sap is poisonous, and which symbolises death.
 It forms a deliberate contrast to Harry's wand, which is made of holly, which she chose because holly is alleged to repel evil.

 Rowling establishes in the books that Voldemort is magically connected to Harry via Harry's forehead scar.
 He disembodies himself when his Killing Curse targeting Harry rebounds on him, leaving the scar on Harry's forehead.
 In the books, and to a lesser extent in the films, Harry's scar serves as an indicator of Voldemort's presence: it burns when the Dark Lord is near or when Voldemort is feeling murderous or exultant.
 According to Rowling, by attacking Harry when he was a baby Voldemort gave him "tools [that] no other wizard possessed—the scar and the ability it conferred, a magical window into Voldemort's mind".

 Family

-Notes: The names 'Thomas' and 'Mary' Riddle are taken from the films.
-The Potter Family is not shown.